unicef/publicgoods-toolkit/readiness.md

 A final note on understanding and communicating the value of open source.
 Gaining a more sophisticated understanding of this value - and having that understanding more broadly shared across an organization - is both a prerequisite to and a marker of moving along these readiness models.

 Ultimately, the value of your DPG will depend upon how well you’ve met your goals: a qualitative and quantitative assessment of the DPG’s positive impact on people’s lives.
-How you’ll measure that should have been established along with goal setting.
-But organizational decision makers will want to know the cost/benefit ratio of their investment and might also want to compare the approach taken with alternatives.
+Measuring social impact is complex, and how you’ll measure that should be established along with goal setting.
+Still, organizational decision makers will want to know the cost/benefit ratio of their investment and might also want to compare the approach taken with alternatives.

 There are tools out there that can help you make some determinations, and it’s likely that some combination of these will be needed.
-The Digital Impact Alliance publishes a great overview of five different ways of valuing the impact of ICT investments that includes guidance on which might be most fitting, depending on factors such as available resources, skills and data [A Valuing Impact Toolkit for ICT Investment](https://digitalimpactalliance.org/wp-content/uploads/2020/10/ICT4D-toolkit.pdf To get deeper into the cost assessment side, USAID has also published Software Global Goods Valuation Framework (with a Spreadsheet) to assess cumulative development costs by an analysis of retrospective and ongoing costs.
+The Digital Impact Alliance publishes a great overview of five different ways of valuing the impact of ICT investments that includes guidance on which might be most fitting, depending on factors such as available resources, skills and data [A Valuing Impact Toolkit for ICT Investment](https://digitalimpactalliance.org/wp-content/uploads/2020/10/ICT4D-toolkit.pdf) To get deeper into the cost assessment side, USAID has also published Software Global Goods Valuation Framework (with a Spreadsheet) to assess cumulative development costs by an analysis of retrospective and ongoing costs.
 Although aimed at digital health products, it fits other types as well.
 Perhaps most interesting to this model is its inclusion of a method for analyzing the cost of code, called Constructive Cost Model (COCOMO 81).

 However, none of the models quantify and incorporate the value of what can sometimes be more intangible benefits of open source development very well, although their costs are generally captured in terms of FTE investment.

+For an example of how the World Bank measured the fiscal impact of Estonia's X-road(™) project (a post facto measure), see [Estonian e-Government
+Ecosystem: Foundation,
+Applications, Outcomes](https://thedocs.worldbank.org/en/doc/165711456838073531-0050022016/original/WDR16BPEstonianeGovecosystemVassil.pdf), which extrapolates a narrow view of fiscal value from the number of queries made to the system.

-The World Bank’s [Open Data for Resilience Initiative & GeoNode:A Case Study in Institutional Investments in Open Source](https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf ) tries to address this gap.
+The World Bank’s [Open Data for Resilience Initiative & GeoNode:A Case Study in Institutional Investments in Open Source](https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf ) also tries addresses valuation in a broader yet still effective way.
 Although it’s hard to distill the approach taken in the paper into a formal framework, it can be described as paying attention to areas of adjacent value.
 This approach falls out pretty naturally from thinking of an open source project as part of an ecosystem.

 Looking only at the cost of writing code themselves versus the value received from sharing costs with partners, it’s estimated that the GeoNode project brought around a 200% return on investment (as of 2017).
 But the real value of open source development to Global Facility for Disaster Reduction and Recovery (GFDRR), the leading organization behind GeoNode, was the self-sustaining open source GeoNode community that emerged and the benefits that community continues to deliver.
 For example, a consortium of U.S. government agencies quickly picked up core development work -- valued at over $1 million USD -- which permitted GFDRR to tune its investments to features it specifically needed.
 Companies began providing commercial support, helping to grow further investment in GeoNode.
 A growing user base made it easier to identify and prioritize areas for improvement.
 These are several of many aspects of GeoNode's community and ecosystem that prove theres's greater value in open source than what's captured in these valuation frameworks.

 **KEY RECOMMENDATION**: Cost/benefit analyses and valuation frameworks are useful and necessary tools, but remember that they don’t capture the full value of open source investments.
 Be sure to include areas of 'adjacent value' when assessing the overall value of your DPG.
 These can be multipliers to your project's valuation.

 All of the above describes a path from the very beginning toward eventual mastery of open source.
 Our discussion